PHACDataHub/node-microservices-demo/README.md

 ## Running it

-Distributed architectures require an [orchestrator](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/scalable-available-multi-container-microservice-applications), and Kubernetes is a vendor neutral open source stadard.
+Distributed architectures require an [orchestrator](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/scalable-available-multi-container-microservice-applications), and Kubernetes is a vendor neutral open source orchestrator available in many form factors [from many vendors](https://www.cncf.io/training/certification/software-conformance/#logos) with [security sufficient for the US Air Force](https://thenewstack.io/how-the-u-s-air-force-deployed-kubernetes-and-istio-on-an-f-16-in-45-days/).

 You can run a local version of it using [Minikube](https://minikube.sigs.k8s.io/docs/).
 Minikube requires a lot of resources... so throw everything you can at it.

 For reference, this is what was used to develop this.
 ```bash